mnyrop/marii.info/_posts/2017-04-03-autogenerate-json-for-d3-from-jekyll-collection-data.markdown

 ---
 layout: post
-title:  "How To: <br/>Auto-generate D3.js JSON from a Jekyll collection"
+title:  "How To: <br>Auto-generate D3.js JSON from a Jekyll collection"
 categories: main
 date: 2017-04-03
 sticky: true